KurtSanders/STAmbientWeather/README.md

 	* Apple iOS device or
 	* Android mobile device.  *Known issue: The Android O/S ST client may not be able to display the custom weather tile, but Ambient weather API attributes are accessible from ST WebCore, etc*
 4. A working knowledge of the SmartThings IDE
-	* Installing a DTH from a GitHub repository (see [WebCore Wiki](https://wiki.webcore.co/) for example instructions and use the repository Owner, Name and Branch from below)
+	* Installing a SmartApp & DTH from a GitHub repository (see [WebCore Wiki](https://wiki.webcore.co/) for example instructions and use the repository Owner, Name and Branch from below)
-	* Creating a custom device
-5. Ambient Weather Station API/APP Keys
+5. Ambient Weather Station API/APP Keys (Required)
 	* API Key
 	* Application Key